KrisAden/pypsa-eur-KHA/Obsidian Vault/Network analysis.md

 | SI      | 0             | 0            | 861.3         | 251.8    | 832     | 449    | 246     | 944     | 727     | 143.6  |
 | SK      | 0             | 0            | 641.3         | 533      | 648     | 0      | 440     | 486     | 1940    | 0      |

+The conventional capacities are from The existing conventional capacities are from Hofmann, F., and Hörsch, J. (2019).
+Fresna - powerplantmatching v.0.4.1 \cite{fabianhofmannFRESNAPowerplantmatchingPowerplantmatching2019}

+And the existing renewables are from

 The model is however allowed to expand technology capacity to meet energy demand if cost effective.
 Here the costs and efficiencies are taken from the Danish energy agency technology